Summer of the Seventeenth Doll: New York

 Encouraged by its wholehearted reception in Australia and Britain, Summer of the Seventeenth Doll took a trip to America, where audiences and critics were rather underwhelmed with the production, most likely due to drastic cultural differences..
 The play opened in New York City on 23 January 1958, with no changes made to the cast.
 Variety wrote "When Lawler finally gets around to it, along about the middle of the third act, “Summer of the 17th Doll" is a fairly absorbing play.
 The exasperating first act, however, and even much of the second act, are a staggering hurdle and probably limit this Australian import (by way of London) to a brief run.
-It’s a cinch to make money, though, if only on the prior film Sale, the Guild subscription sdpport and sortie advance interest, and sale."
+It’s a cinch to make money, though, if only on the prior film Sale, the Guild subscription support and sortie advance interest, and sale."

 The Doll only ran for a five-week season in America.

 However, in 1967, Summer of the Seventeenth Doll featuring an all-black cast, was produced to great acclaim as one of four plays in the inaugural season of The Negro Ensemble Company with an international bill that included Kongi's Harvest by Wole Soyinka, Song of the Lusitanian Bogey by Peter Weiss, and Daddy Goodness by American playwright Richard Wright.